masalinas/doc-argo-workflow/README.md

 ```

+The result of this command only return the token.
+We must add the Bearer after the token like this:

+Bearer $ARGO_TOKEN

 **STEP 02**: Authentication server mode

 If you want disable any authentication, we can set the authentication mode for Argo Workflows to "server" executing this command to patch the argo-server deployment: